-- Where a Permitting Authority determines that the scale or complexity of a project necessitates third party professional or technical services to assist with project review and determination of compliance with the relevant standards of this Ordinance, the applicant may be required to escrow funds with the Town prior to the commencement of project review. - Funds will be held by the Town Treasurer and any balance of funds remaining at the conclusion of project review will be returned to the applicant. - The escrow fund amount shall be set by the Selectboard and will be available on the Town's adopted Fee Schedule. - B-C. Determination of Completeness.
-Upon receipt of an application, the Planning Department shall determine whether the application is complete and shall determine whether the scope, nature, or scale of the proposed project requires review by the Historic Preservation Review Board or whether it is a minor or routine project that is appropriately reviewed at the administrative level.
+- Where a Permitting Authority determines that the scale or complexity of a project necessitates third party professional or technical services to assist with project review and determination of compliance with the relevant standards of this Ordinance, the applicant may be required to escrow funds with the Town prior to the commencement of project review. - 2.
+Funds will be held by the Town Treasurer and any balance of funds remaining at the conclusion of project review will be returned to the applicant. - 3.
+The escrow fund amount shall be set by the Selectboard and will be available on the Town's adopted Fee Schedule. - C. Determination of Completeness.
+Upon receipt of an application, the Planning Department shall determine whether the application is complete and shall determine whether the scope, nature, or scale of the proposed project requires review by the Historic Preservation Review Board or whether it is a minor or routine project that is appropriately reviewed at the administrative level. - D. Other Permits.
+No Permit, including Demolition Permits, Use Permits, or otherwise, may be issued for any construction, reconstruction, alteration, or demolition until a Certificate of Appropriateness has been issued by the relevant Permitting Authority in accordance with this Ordinance.